Ultra-high permeable phenine nanotube membranes for water desalination: Introduction

 Desalination is one of the most widely used methods for providing fresh water, given the abundance of seawater\cite{2,4,5,6,7}.
 However, most of these desalination techniques suffer from several significant disadvantages, such as large energy consumption and high capital cost\cite{3,5}.
-Reverse osmosis(RO)-based desalination is the best energy-efficient technology compared to thermal and other desalination techniques\cite{5,8}, yet slow water transport through polymeric membranes used in recent RO-based filtration acts as the bottleneck\cite{5}.
-So, there is an urgent need for designing membranes with high water permeability which also completely reject salt ions\cite{9}.
-In this regard, carbon-based nanoporous materials and several other two-dimensional membranes with fabricated pores show promising properties, where the size of a pore is optimized to allow faster water transport while rejecting ions efficiently\cite{10,11,12,13,14,15,16,17,18,19}.
+Reverse osmosis(RO)-based desalination is the best energy-efficient technology compared to thermal and other desalination techniques\cite{5,8,9}.
+In this regard, carbon-based nanoporous materials and several other two-dimensional membranes with fabricated pores show promising properties, where the size of a pore is optimized to allow faster water transport while rejecting ions efficiently\cite{10,11,12,13,14,15,16,17,18,19,yan2017graphene,li2018highly}.

-Carbon nanotubes (CNT), with the high slip flow enhancement property because of the smooth hydrophobic pore wall, are suited for achieving higher water permeability\cite{20,21,22,23,24,25,58,59,RN2632}.
+Carbon nanotubes (CNT), with the high slip flow enhancement property because of the smooth hydrophobic pore wall, are suited for achieving a higher water permeability\cite{20,21,22,23,24,25,58,59,RN2632,salt,yan2017graphene,li2018highly,joseph2008carbon,majumder2011anomalous}.
 The salt rejection characteristics of CNT membranes can be tuned by the end functionalization with various chemical groups\cite{11,12,16,26,27}; however, the bulk manufacturability of CNT membranes with the precise end functionalization groups is extremely difficult in experiments.
-On the other hand, 2D materials, such as Graphene, MoS$_2$, etc. with nanopore(s) made on these surfaces have been demonstrated in simulations to show excellent water transport rate as well as \% of ion rejection\cite{13,14,18,19}.
+On the other hand, 2D materials, such as Graphene, MoS$_2$, etc. with nanopore(s) made on these surfaces and metal-organic frameworks such as Ni/Cu-HAB have been demonstrated in simulations to show excellent water transport rate as well as the percentage of ion rejection\cite{13,14,15,18,19}.
 However, there is not only the difficulty in making scalable membranes out of these 2D materials for large-scale water filtration but also the complicacy in experiments to fabricate sub-nanometer diameter pores that prevent ion passage.